Dataset Bias: Garbage In, Discrimination Out

 Measurement Bias

 Your data collection method itself introduces distortion.
-If you measure "employee productivity" using metrics that favor in-office workers, remote workers will be systematically rated lower — not because they're less productive, but because your measuring tool is broken.
+If you measure "employee productivity" using metrics that favor in-office workers, remote workers will be systematically rated lower.
+Not because they're less productive, but because your measuring tool is broken.

 Historical Bias